johnosbb/Artificial-intelligence/TextStyleTransfer/removing_subjectivity.md

 - Speech Recognition: Converting spoken language into written text.
 - Conversational Agents: Generating responses in a conversation.

 In the context of machine translation, for example, the input sequence might be a sentence in one language, and the output sequence would be the translation of that sentence in another language.
+Given these use cases then one might assume that 'Text Style Transfer' and 'Subjectivity Removal' may stand to benefit from the conditional language model approach.

-Text Style Transfer and  subjectivity removal may benefit from the conditional language model.
+## Self Supervised Learning

 Self-supervised learning is a machine learning paradigm where models are trained to learn from unlabeled data without explicit supervision.
 This is very important for tasks like subjectivity removal where the availability of labeled datasets featuring text with and without subjectivity is limited.